YassinKhanji/Portfolio_1/Technical_Portfolio/Validation/Documentation_Validation.md

 These techniques can also be combined.
 For instance, walk-forward optimization could be applied to the entire dataset, while cross-validation could focus on testing the out-of-sample data.

+In this module, position sizing strategies can also be integrated into the optimization process.
+For instance, an anti-martingale strategy can be employed, which adjusts allocations to optimize for performance trends that are contrary to those observed during the training period.
+This approach leverages the assumption that periods of underperformance may be followed by recovery, creating opportunities for better returns.

 ### Stress Testing

 Understanding how a strategy performs under adverse conditions is crucial.
 While past performance is not indicative of future results, the risks associated with a strategy often are.
 Stress testing is a vital component, exposing vulnerabilities in individual strategies or the portfolio as a whole.